 We’ll go into detail about the differences between the layers of a paint job, how to

-The 3 Different Types of Car Scratches
+Different Types of Car Scratches

 The primer coat is the first paint layer on your car.
 It is applied to the metal surface of the car to prepare the surface for the remaining paint layers.
 It also adds a layer of protection to the metal beneath it.

-Gives the car a glossy, shiny appearance.
+- Gives the car a glossy, shiny appearance with a smooth surface.

-Clear Coat Scratches
+1. Clear Coat Scratches

-This type of car scratch does not extend into the color (or base coat) layer, therefore do not remove any actual color.
+A clear coat scratch does not extend into the color (or base coat) layer, therefore do not remove any actual color.
 Rather, it reflects light unevenly from the surface, therefore becoming visible.

-They can be caused by many different things, such as improper washing, contact with the car (such as leaning against it), or grabbing a door handle with keys in your hand.
+They can be caused by many different things, such as improper washing, contact with the car (such as leaning against it), or grabbing a car door handle with keys in your hand.

-It is very easy to scratch the clear coat, therefore you should be careful to avoid contacting it unless you’re washing the car.
+It is very easy to scratch the clear coat; therefore you should be careful to avoid contacting it unless you’re washing the car.

-Color Coat Scratches
+2. Color Coat Scratches

 This means it will be more difficult to repair than a clear coat scratch, as the spot will need re-painted.

-Although it is more advanced and may be better left to a professional, it can still be fixed at home with touch-up paint and a few other materials.
+Although it is more advanced and may be better left to a professional, it can still be fixed at home with touch up paint and a few other materials.

-These scratches are caused by moderate-heavy contact with hard objects.
+Paint scratch are caused by moderate-heavy contact with hard objects.
 For example, they can be caused by hitting branches on the road while driving or someone “keying” your car.